daniel-1789/ck_project/README.md

 I did make the moving of items from the overflow shelf - either back to their proper shelf - or to discard - fairly arbitrary.
 I did a popitem for disposing of an item on the shelf.
 I also looked for the first item on the overflow shelf that could be moved back to its proper shelf.
+This would be another place to chat with stakeholders.

 ### Potential Opimizations